 You’ll get one of the best views of Norway once you reach the top of Pulpit Rock.
 It’s one of the best destinations in Norway thanks to the vistas you’re going to see across the Fjord.
 The hike takes around four to five hours.
 However, the duration depends on how to fit you are.
 If you enjoy hiking, this is one of the best spots for you.

 You should be prepared for the changing weather conditions once you get to the top.
 You need to take extra precautions, especially during the high winds because most hikers fall off the ledge.
 Also, you shouldn’t risk getting too close to the edge because it’s a 2000 feet vertical drop.
 You need to be sensible and prioritize your safety while hiking in this area.
 After all, the last thing you want is to injure yourself during your holiday.

 There are so many places in Southern Norway to visit.
 The beautiful islands and roads will help you discover amazing destinations that will make your holiday exciting and memorable.
 While visiting these places, you should prioritize your safety.
 The last thing you want to happen is lying in a hospital bed during your holiday.
 By having a map and coming up with a clear plan, your stay in Norway will be amazing.

-Kurt Walker has been working as an editor and an essay writer at a college paper writing service in London for 3 years.
+Kurt Walker has been working as an editor and an essay writer at a in London for 3 years.
 He is also a professional content and thesis writer and journalist in such topics as inspiration, productivity, education, and technologies.